ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 - <img width="1102" height="375" alt="image" src="https://github.com/user-attachments/assets/5fbecac0-c1ed-473f-b6b6-1675bdddbdbd" />

-- By declaring window+'' it concatinating an empty string to the window.
+- By declaring window+'' it concatinate an empty string to the window.
 And for the url code by posting the following we can solve the lab.

-- Url encodeed version of this '},x=x=>{throw/**/onerror=alert,1337},toString=x,window+'''
+- Url encodeed version of this '}, x=x=>{throw/**/onerror=alert,1337},toString=x,window+'''
 - },  --> Break out the existing context.
 - {throw/**/onerror=alert,1337} --> First argument /**/ --> for gap.